nhadler/MolSelector/README.md

 - Fast folder loading with support for `.xyz`, `.mol`, and `.mol2` files (non-recursive)
 - Interactive 3D visualization using sticks and spheres with customizable styling
 - Accept, decline, and back actions with mouse or keyboard shortcuts
-- Native folder picker on macOS (AppleScript) and Tk-based picker on other platforms
 - Automatic CSV logging with timestamps so you can stop and resume reviews anytime

 ## Requirements